 As mentioned earlier, the City has requirements for the preservation of trees and vegetation in SRC Chapter 808.
 Those requirements would continue to apply to these properties if they are rezoned to MU-II.
-The City Council recently adopted a code amendment that increases the number and types of trees that are required to be preserved in Salem
+The City Council recently adopted a code amendment that increases the number and types of trees that are required to be preserved in Salem zone on the east side of Commercial Street SE to Vista Ave.

-24. Comments were received from SCAN expressing general support for the proposed Comprehensive Plan and Comprehensive Plan Map and suggesting that the MU-II zone would be most appropriate for properties located along Commercial St. SE between Mission St. SE and Vista Ave.
 SE.
-SCAN's request was specifically to extend the MU-II zone on the east side of Commercial Street SE to Vista Ave.
-SE.
 (See proposed zoning maps 119, 122, and 124) SCAN's comments also responded to the recommendations of the Our Salem zoning subcommittee.
-Specifically, SCAN supports increasing the minimum density in mixed use zones to 15 dwelling units per acre; suggests a higher minimum density in large subdivisions and supports requiring at least 15% of units in large subdivisions be middle housing; opposes requiring a minimum density of 15 dwelling units per acre in single-family zones within /4 mile of the Cherriots Core Network; suggests a 70 foot maximum setback from residential zones in the MU-III zone rather than 50 feet; and opposes eliminating parking minimums in mixed-use zones within /4 mile of the Cherriots Core Network.
+Specifically, SCAN supports increasing the minimum density in mixed use zones to 15 dwelling units per acre; suggests a higher minimum density in large subdivisions and supports requiring at least 15% of units in large subdivisions be middle housing; opposes requiring a minimum density of 15 dwelling units per acre in single-family zones within 1⁄2 mile of the Cherriots Core Network; suggests a 70 foot maximum setback from residential zones in the MU-III zone rather than 50 feet; and opposes eliminating parking minimums in mixed-use zones within 1⁄4 mile of the Cherriots Core Network.